Scott-Devine/CloudMELT/README.md

 create (but not run) a pipeline to process these samples:

 ```
-user@local_machine$ $CLOUD_MELT_HOME/bin/create_pipeline.pl --sample_uri_list=sample_uris.txt \
+user@local_machine$ $CLOUD_MELT_HOME/bin/create_pipeline.pl \
+ --sample_uri_list=sample_uris.txt \
  --config_dir=./config.in \
  --workflow_dir=./melt-workflow \
  --toil_jobstore='aws:us-east-1:tj1'
 ```

-This command can also be found in the `create_pipeline.sh` shell script in the example directory.
+This command can also be found in the [create_pipeline.sh][examples/1000genomes-10-samples/create_pipeline.sh] shell script in the example directory.
 It should create a new directory, `melt-workflow` and populate it with the files necessary to run the workflow.
 It will then create a gzipped tar file from that directory, `melt-workflow.tar.gz`

 Note that:
-* The `toil_jobstore` is tied to a specific AWS region (us-east-1 in this case)
+* The `toil_jobstore` is tied to a specific AWS region (`us-east-1` in this case)
 * The script `melt-workflow/run-workflow.sh` will execute the four steps of the workflow on the AWS/Toil leader node.
-If, for example, you wish to check the output of step 1 before running step 2, this is the script that should be edited (e.g., to exit after step 1 and then, once the output has been verified, to run steps 2-4, but skip step 1.)
+If, for example, you wish to check the output of step 1 before running step 2, this script should be edited so that it exits after running step 1 (and then, once the output has been verified, to run the remaining steps from 2-4.)
+In this particular case you may wish to split the run script into two or more parts.
 * If any edits are made to `run-workflow.sh` or any of the other files in `melt-workflow`, the tar file will have to be rebuilt before uploading it to the Toil leader node on AWS.